rust-lang/rust/src/doc/guide-tasks.md

 Unlike `spawn`, the function spawned using `try` may return a value, which `try` will dutifully propagate back to the caller in a [`Result`] enum.
-If the child task terminates successfully, `try` will return an `Ok` result; if the child task panics, `try` will return an `Error` result.
+If the child thread terminates successfully, `try` will return an `Ok` result; if the child thread panics, `try` will return an `Error` result.

 [`Result`]: std/result/index.html

-> *Note:* A panicked task does not currently produce a useful error
+> *Note:* A panicked thread does not currently produce a useful error
 > value (`try` always returns `Err(())`).
 In the
-> future, it may be possible for tasks to intercept the value passed to
+> future, it may be possible for threads to intercept the value passed to
 > `panic!()`.

 But not all panics are created equal.
 In some cases you might need to abort